jacobjinkelly/gibbs-jem/README.md

 @inproceedings{kelly2021gibbsjem,
-  title={Directly Training Joint Energy-Based Models for Conditional Synthesis and Calibrated Prediction of Multi-Attribute Data}, author={Kelly, Jacob and Zemel, Richard and Grathwohl, Will}, booktitle={ICML 2021 Workshop on Uncertainty & Robustness in Deep Learning Workshop}, year={2021}
+  title={Directly Training Joint Energy-Based Models for Conditional Synthesis and Calibrated Prediction of Multi-Attribute Data}, author={Kelly, Jacob and Zemel, Richard and Grathwohl, Will}, booktitle={ICML 2021 Workshop on Uncertainty & Robustness in Deep Learning}, year={2021}
 }
 ```